MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-arm-deploy-template-vscode.md

 ### Azure Stack Resource Manager

-To understand the concepts associated with deploying and managing your Azure solutions in Azure Stack, see Develop templates for Azure Stack with Azure Resource Manager.
+To understand the concepts associated with deploying and managing your Azure solutions in Azure Stack, see [Use Azure Resource Manager templates in Azure Stack](azure-stack-arm-templates.md).

 ### API Profiles
-To understand the concepts associated with coordinating resource providers on Azure Stack see API profiles and deployment schemes.
+To understand the concepts associated with coordinating resource providers on Azure Stack see [Manage API version profiles in Azure Stack](azure-stack-version-profiles.md).

 ### The deployment schema